 - Cryptocurrencies and crypto assets.

 - Application of blockchain technology.

 I welcome proposals for research supervision in the above subject areas.

-I have made media appearances on radio and for national television, and am available to speak on areas of policing, fraud investigation, money laundering, and forensic imaging.
+I have made media appearances on radio and for national television, and am available to speak on areas of economic crime and policing.